mulukenkebede/simple_shell/README.md

 # a simple shell project as a part of low level programming @ alx
+the peears who are contribution to the simple shell project are MULUKEN kebede <mule.andisew@gmail.com>
+Huguette Ebu <yadidmishkan@gmail.com>

 the project is about creating a simple shell (simple UNIX command interpreter) the project includes the following contents
-- Write a beautiful code that passes the Betty checks
-- Display a prompt and wait for the user to type a command
-- accept command lines with arguments
+Write a beautiful code that passes the Betty checks display a prompt and wait for the user to type a command accept command lines with arguments handlePATH implemet the exit builtin implement env write own getline function arguments for the builtin exit implementsetenv and unsetenv builtin commands implemet the builtin command cd
-- handle PATH
-- implement the exit built-in
-- implement the env- built-in
-- write own getline function
-- handle arguments for the built-in exit
-- implement he setenv and unsetenv builtin commands
-- implement the builtin command cd:
-- handle Handle the commands separator
+Handle the commands separator
-- handle the && and || shell logical operators
-- implement the alias builtin command
+the && and || shell logical operators implement the alias builtin command handle variables replacement
-- Handle variables replacement
-- handle the comment (#)
-- handle file as an input